KevKers/stk-code/HIDENSEEK_MODE_OUTLINE.md

 ## Teams
 - **Red Team (KART_TEAM_RED)**: Hiders
 - **Blue Team (KART_TEAM_BLUE)**: Seekers
-- Teams are assigned before the race starts (likely via server commands like `/randomteams_hs`)
+- Teams are assigned before the race starts using `/randomteams` command

 ## Key Mechanics

+### Finding Hiders
+Seekers can find hiders in two ways:
+1. **Physical Contact**: Seeker kart bumps/touches a hider kart (detected in collision handling)
+2. **Smart Cakes**: Seeker hits hider with a cake projectile

+When found, the hider:
+- Is announced globally: "Player [name] has been found"
+- Has their found time recorded
+- Is moved back to lobby after a configurable delay (default 5 seconds)
+- Can spectate the remaining game or leave the server from lobby

 ### For Seekers:
 1. **Smart Cakes**: Seekers receive "Smart Cakes" (homing projectiles) equal to the number of alive hiders